ElliotThiebaut/space-explorer/README.md

 > A browser game made with plain JavaScript, CSS and of course HTML.
 > You control a rocket that tries to escape threw portals to the next level, with ennemies, asteroides, and corrupt portals blocking the way.
 > Play along with the awsome Faster Than Light soundtrack blasting threw your ears !
+> Compare your score to all players and become the best space explorer !

 ### 🏠 [Homepage](https://github.com/ElliotThiebaut/space-explorer)